mpeterv/workshop/readme.txt

 when several tools installed, using similar code base.
 I dont care it.
 I think it's filesystem task to maintain unique files.

-What is your name?

-I do not need name.
-You may name me as you wish.

 2017-01-23